 Various Therapeutic Options

 Some people opt for dental appliances that promote uninterrupted breathing by repositioning the tongue and the lower jaw.
 Others use a nasal EPAP device to create positive airway pressure.
 And others still, choose hypoglossal nerve stimulation which works with your tongue muscles to promote an open airway.
+Given how cheap it is to buy a CPAP machine these days, there’s no reason not to start with CPAP before going to a surgical solution.

 A more intense treatment route is to undergo surgery.
 Three main types of surgery exist to treat this condition, which include: